 3. Now go back to API Connector and under Output Settings in the “Destination Sheet” field, just press the “Set current” button and make sure the form is populated with the name we just entered for the current sheet.

-4. Under the Name and Save Request form, set the name of the request to something like “After-Jan-2020”.
+4. Name your request to something like “After-Jan-2020”.
 Hit Save and then hit Run.

 5. Congratulations!
 You now have a list of all crypto venues that serve food created since the beginning of 2020!

-6. Please note that the “created_on” column contains time values that are in a format known as Unix Epoch Time.
+6. The “created_on” column contains time values that are in a format known as Unix Epoch Time.
 You can convert this to human-readable time by entering the following formula into the neighboring cell:

 =F2/86400+date(1970,1,1).
 After entering the formula, you can double click the small blue box in the bottom-right corner of the cell to apply that formula to the entire column.

 Part 3: [PRO Function] Get Star Rating For All Venues